 Some of the largest outdoor advertising companies in the world have contracts with local councils or municipal regions for the installation and management of public transport infrastructure.
-Now these contracts are essentially monopolies that can last 30 years or more, and in exchange for allowing the large multi-national corporations to build and maintain this infrastructure, they get to install advertising spaces all across the city whilst local councils save money from their nonexistent budgets as a result of the financial crisis and neoliberal free market economic policies.
+These contracts are essentially monopolies that can last 30 years or more.
+In exchange for allowing multi-national corporations to build and maintain this infrastructure, they get to install advertising all across the city whilst local councils save money from their nonexistent budgets as a result of the financial crisis and neoliberal free-market economic policies.
 Sounds like a fair deal right?
 Wrong.